JEE Main 2026 Session 2 April 6 Shift 1 Paper Analysis: Difficulty Level, Subject-wise Review & Question Paper PDF

 Key Highlights of JEE Main 2026 April 6 Shift 1 Paper Analysis

 Now that the exam is over, students can find key highlights of the JEE Main Session 2, April 6, shift 1 exam here.
-It is expected that the April 6 shift 1 exam will follow the same question trends as the April 2 shift 1 paper.
-Students can expect the paper to have calculative questions and can be slightly lengthy but easier than the session 1 shifts.
-Here are the expected key highlights:
+The April 6 shift 1 paper exam was very tough due to paper being lengthy.
+Students said that the paper had many calculative questions.
+Here are the key highlights based on JEE Main 2026 Session 2 shift 1 paper analysis:

 JEE Main 2026 April 6 Shift 1 Overall Paper Analysis

-Based on the JEE Main 2026 April 6 shift 1 paper analysis, the expected good attempts in the April 6 shift 1 paper are in the range of 50-60 questions out of 75 questions.
+Based on the JEE Main 2026 April 6 shift 1 paper analysis, the good attempts in the April 6 shift 1 paper are in the range of 40-50 questions out of 75 questions.

 Expert Predicted Expected Percentile vs Marks